a biopsy: removing

 It's also used when hepatoblastoma tumors come back or don't shrink enough for surgery.

-Tumor ablation, which is when doctors detroy tumors by using small
+Tumor ablation, which is when doctors destroy tumors by using

 Who Treats Hepatoblastoma?

 Hepatoblastoma is treated by a health care team, including specialists in:

 If a surgeon removes the cancer completely, a child's outlook is generally good.